jobrunner/spatialite-base-image/README.md

 ### Branch Protection

-Direct commits to `master` are not allowed.
-All changes must go through a Merge Request.
+Direct commits to `main` are not allowed.
+All changes must go through a Pull Request.

 ### Creating a Release